meena-kaliswamy/drumkit/README.md

 # Drum Kit

-Come up with beats by playing the provided percussion instruments.
+Create beats by playing the provided percussion instruments.

 **To play:**